React Native Application Integration¶

 Note

-If the RUM Headless service has been activated, the prerequisites are already configured automatically, and you can proceed directly with application integration.
+If the RUM Headless service has been activated, the prerequisites are automatically configured, and you can proceed directly with application integration.

 - Install DataKit.